Some Sass

 Launch web extension

 This opens a new window of Visual Studio Code running as a web extension host.
 Open the Sass project you're using to test in the extension host window.
-If you don't have one you can open the folder vscode-extension/test/fixtures/ in this repository.
+If you don't have one you can find several workspace/ directories inside vscode-extension/test/e2e/ in this repository.

 Find browser-server.js in the vscode-extension/dist/ folder to set breakpoints.